With Finalsite Learn, there are two different types of reports: "Marking Period" reports and "Progress Reports."

 Create a new progress report by clicking the green plus sign.

 The "Lock progress report grades" checkbox will allow admins to lock down the grade reports as soon as a teacher marks them as final to avoid last-minute changes.
+Leaving this unchecked will allow teachers to make changes after their initial grade submission.

 Name and date of progress report.
 Here, you can label and choose a date for the report.
 Teachers will be able to submit their grades after the due date that you select.